masterdesky/astronomical-survey/README.md

 At 2018.05.04, 11:50 UT, I migrated the files to the https://github.com/masterdesky/ELTE_Tools_of_Information_2018 repository and continued to translate the source code to C++.
 Now it's moved backed into this repository, and will stay here.

-## Functionality of the program:
+## Main ojectives of the application:

-The main goal was, primarily, to create a program, with various functions, which could be helpful at solving simple, yet many astronomical problems.
-Secondly to implement some informative functionality, like plotting analemma, or calculating time of the sunset at given date and location, etc.
+The main goal was - primarily - to create an application, which could be helpful at solving simple astronomical problems, like coordinate system conversions.
+Secondly to implement many informative functionality, like calculating datetime of the sunrise/sunset at given date and location on Earth or even on other planets in the Solar System.

 ### Currently the following functions are implemented:

-1. Conversion of astronomical coordinate systems
+1. Conversion of primitive astronomical coordinate systems (Hor., Eq.
+I, Eq.
+II)
-2. Calculating geographical distance of given locations on the spherical Earth
+2. Geographical distance of given locations on the spherical Earth
-3. Calculating Local Mean Sidereal Time (LMST) for given date and location
+3. Local Mean Sidereal Time (LMST) for given date and location
+4. First equatorial coordinates of the Sun at given date
+5. Local Hour Angle of the Sun at given location
-4. Calculating exact time of sunrise/sunset and twilights for given date and location
+6. Exact datetime of sunrise/sunset and twilights for given date and location
-5. Solving astronomical (spherical) triangle
+7. Solving astronomical (spherical) triangle
-6. Drawing a the shadow of the Sun's path on the ground at given date and location
+8a.
+Sun's annual path on the sky at given location
+8b.
+Shadow on a horizontal sun-dial at given date and location
-7. Drawing Solar analemma for given date and location
+9. Solar analemma at given date and location